imagekit-developer/strapi-provider-upload-imagekitio/README.md

 - For private files, set useSignedUrls to true and ensure proper permissions in your ImageKit dashboard.

 ## Contributing
 PRs and issues are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) if available.
+See [CONTRIBUTING.md](CONTRIBUTING.md).